nfisher1226/zond/doc/customizing.md

   * None - no license specified
 * show_email - whether or not to include a link to the author's email on each page.
 Requires an email to be set in the `author: email` field.
+* footer_links - an array of links to display at the bottom of every page.

 ### Using a custom ascii art banner
 Any text placed in the file "content.txt" will be included in a preformatted block